-Keep Sitka Historic Preservation Plan Current, Set Priorities.
+Maintain a Sitka Historic Preservation Plan

 The City and Borough of Sitka Historic Preservation Commission looks for ways to invest in heritage assets in order to maintain Sitka's sense of place, its uniqueness as a city, create jobs, and support the visitor industry.
 A specific list of 10-year priorities is needed.
 Periodically update the Sitka Historic Preservation Plan.